Robert-N-Myhre/architecture-portfolio/docs/snapshot.md

 ## [Summary](https://robert-n-myhre.github.io/architecture-portfolio/)

-Experienced Network and Cloud Networking Architect with over 15 years in architectural roles and 24 years as a certified CCIE.
-I specialize in hybrid and multi-cloud network design, data center transformation, segmentation strategies, and secure connectivity across complex enterprise environments.
-My approach emphasizes scalable, maintainable design and collaborative leadership.
+Network and Cloud Networking Architect with over 15 years in architectural roles and more than two decades as an active CCIE.
+My work focuses on data center architecture, hybrid and multi-cloud network design, secure connectivity, segmentation strategy, and repeatable infrastructure patterns across complex enterprise environments.

+My current direction extends that foundation into AI-era infrastructure networking: high-performance fabric behavior, observability, automation, and lab-validated architecture patterns that help bridge emerging workloads with operationally supportable infrastructure.

 ---

 ## [Architectural Philosophy](https://robert-n-myhre.github.io/architecture-portfolio/architectural-philosophy/)

-I believe architecture is more than just diagrams—it’s about solving problems with clarity, scaling with intention, and supporting the teams who inherit what I design.
-I prioritize simplicity, reuse, collaboration, and alignment with real-world operations.
+I design infrastructure with an emphasis on clarity, maintainability, operational handoff, and future adaptability.
+My architectural approach favors practical designs that teams can understand, validate, operate, and extend—not just diagrams that look complete on paper.

+Core principles include:

+- Build systems others can operate and evolve
+- Validate assumptions through labs, testing, and evidence
+- Prefer repeatable patterns over one-off designs
+- Use automation to improve consistency without hiding complexity
+- Treat observability and operational readiness as design requirements

 ---